 You can do this trip super cheap and ride a motorbike out to the harbour and find yourself a boat out to the islands or if you prefer you can book an organised tour through your hotel or from one of the many tour operators in Senggigi and Kuta.
 Click here to see what tours are available.

-Best Place to Stay in Lombok
+Where to Stay in Lombok

 Accommodation Kuta Lombok